GOG-Nebula/galaxy-integration-steam/README.md

     <br>`%localappdata%\GOG.com\Galaxy\plugins\installed\steam_ca27391f-2675-49b1-92c0-896d43afa4f8`
   * MacOS:
     <br>`~/Library/Application Support/GOG.com/Galaxy/plugins/installed/steam_ca27391f-2675-49b1-92c0-896d43afa4f8`
-* If the file does not exist, create it.
+* If the folder does not exist, create it.
 If it does, delete everything inside it.
 * Extract the zip release so all the contents are in that file.
 * Start GOG Galaxy.